chucktilbury/vmachine/notes.md

 * print immediate values in exec trace and elsewhere.

 * make exec trace switchable on the command line

+* Fix the many memory leaks in the assembler.

 Build debugger with trace, breakpoints, and watches.